 Or take the Christian Reformed Churches in the Netherlands.
 For years they refused to accept the legitimacy of the Reformed Churches (Liberated 1944).
 They joined the ICCC, held to pluriformity of the church ideas, joined the RES till it became untenable and sympathised with the ‘Buitenverbanders’.
 They tolerated the Scripture criticism of their Prof Dr B J Oosterhoff and Prof Dr J P Versteeg, who interpreted the historical events of Genesis 2 & 3 symbolically.
 Yet the churches of the ICRC express the “unity of faith that the member churches have in Christ”.

 Then there are the Heritage Reformed Congregations (Nth America).
-According to their website, “the baptized children have many of the outward benefits of the children of God.
+According to one website, “the baptized children have many of the outward benefits of the children of God.
 Until they are regenerated by the Holy Spirit, however, they remain outside of the saving benefits of covenant of grace.”
-Sounds pretty much like the pernicious doctrine of presumptive regeneration from which we escaped in 1944, does it not?
+Several of their websites reinforce this.
 Are the ICRC really united in this belief?
 Hardly.

 In view of the disparity in what is believed or tolerated one is left wondering how the churches will cooperate in Purpose 3: cooperation in the fulfillment of the missionary and other mandates.
 Surely this can only be done by churches who have established a sister-church relationship, who thereby demonstrate unity in the faith and who can hold one another accountable.
 Indeed, the FRCA once declared about the ICRC: “On reaching sister-Church relations (my italics, JN), inter-church cooperation in mission and other matters is possible”.[ii]
 Fulfilling the mission mandate (Mt.
 28:19,20) and other mandates given to the church can only be justified when the marks of the true church of our Lord Jesus Christ are established.